reefab/ResumeMan/README.md

 ## In practice

-Fork this project and name it `resume` for example.
+Fork this project and name it `resume`.
 Follow the installation instructions below.

 To create/update your resume, you'll just need to edit the [`data/resume.yml`](https://github.com/reefab/ResumeMan/blob/master/data/resume.yml) file.